emrecanduran/SAS-Enterprise-Miner-Wonderful-Wines-Of-The-World-Predictive-Modeling/README.md

 ## Model Building

-The prediction task was performed using two machine learning algorithms: neural networks and decision trees.
+The prediction task was performed using two machine learning algorithms: Neural networks and Decision trees.
 Various features were utilized to train the models and predict the "Humid" target column.

 ## Predicting Unseen Data